Narayana108/razer-blade-16-audio-fix/README.md

 # Modifications from original:
 Original code [litesung/razer-blade-16-audio-fix](https://github.com/Litesung/razer-blade-16-audio-fix)

-Tested and working on Omarchy 3.5.0 (Arch Linux).

-Removed a redundant function call `SPEAKER_SCRIPT` on line 88, causing the script to crash.
+1. Removed a redundant function call `SPEAKER_SCRIPT` on line 88, causing the script to crash.

 And replaced: